-Put the programmer in Test mode, and scroll down the menu to observe the status of the switches: mode, reverse, and push.
+In the programmer's Monitor Menu, scroll down to observe the status of the switches: mode, reverse, and push.
 Plug in the battery charger to verify the Inhibit input status.
 Cycle each input in turn, observing the programmer.
 The programmer should display the correct status for each input.